 - In the lower-right corner of the page, click Next.

-- Configure initial synchronization.
+- Select the initial synchronization types.
 The value is set to Include full data + incremental data.
 Note

 - DTS synchronizes historical data from the source ApsaraDB for Redis instance to the destination ApsaraDB for Redis instance.
 Then, DTS synchronizes incremental data.

-- If a version-related error message appears, you can upgrade the source ApsaraDB for Redis instance to a specified version.
-For more information, see Upgrade the major version and Upgrade the minor version.
+- If a version-related error message appears, upgrade the source ApsaraDB for Redis instance to a specified version.
+For more information, see Upgrade the major version and Update the minor version.